salmabytesyou/Haqqathon2025/README.md

+# Aligned
-# RelationCRM - Personal Relationship Management Platform
+Personal Relationship Management Platform

 A comprehensive personal CRM dashboard that aggregates contacts and interactions from multiple social and professional platforms into a unified interface.